taaaraaa/lighthouse-data-notes/SQL/notes.md

 FROM pg_class
 WHERE relname = 'table_name';
 ```
-## number of unique values of a col
+## Number of unique values of a col

 ``` sql
 SELECT COUNT(DISTINCT branded_code_share) FROM flights;